-CHAPTER 3 Enable the Dev Hub in Your Org
+CHAPTER 4 Enable Dev Hub in Your Org

-Enable the Dev Hub in your org so you can create and manage scratch orgs from the command line and Lightning Experience.
+Enable Dev Hub in your org so you can create and manage scratch orgs from the command line and Lightning Experience.
 Scratch orgs are disposable Salesforce orgs to support development and testing.

-- Note: Enabling Dev Hub in a production or business org is completely safe and won't cause any performance or customer issues.
-The Dev Hub is comprised of objects with permissions that allow admins to control the level of access available to a user and an org. - 1.
-Log in to your production org (if you're a customer), your business org (if you're an ISV), or your trial org as the System Administrator. - 2.
-From Setup, enter Dev Hub in the Quick Find box and select Dev Hub.
+Enabling Dev Hub in a production or business org is completely safe and won't cause any performance or customer issues.
+Dev Hub comprises objects with permissions that allow admins to control the level of access available to a user and an org.